daitj/monado-flatpak/README.md

 This has only been tested on my atomic Fedora 40 desktop!
 I have not attempted to use this with either Nvidia or Intel graphics cards due to not owning either.
 For any Nvidia or Intel users, YMMV.

 This is also very much tailored to my system.
 For your own system, some liberties may need to be taken.
+This is very much a proof of concept!

+The VR hardware this has been tested with is a first generation HTC Vive with Valve Index controllers.
+No other VR hardware has been tested.

+Given some of Flatpak's limitations, this does punch a hole into the sandbox by granting access to the Monado flatpak's `XDG_RUNTIME_DIR`, which *could* be a security risk.
+The Monado flatpak has also been granted full access to the host and Steam flatpak's `$HOME/.steam` directory, which could also be a security risk.

-# Install
+# Dependencies

 The following Flatpak dependencies must be installed prior to build either of the Flatpaks: